TirathPatel/Weather-Computer-App/README.md

 Language: Python 2.7

-Simple weather app that grabs JSON data from openweathermap API.
-WeatherApp written using pygame for graphics.
+Simple weather app that grabs JSON data from openweathermap API and location from http://freegeoip.net/?q=76.66.131.176 WeatherApp written using pygame for graphics.

-Currently displays weather in Toronto and in metric units.
+Displays weather in the location you specifically are in using your longitude and latitude .

 Includes information such as:
   picture of weather,